 Thought for the Day – 27 August – Meditations with Antonio Cardinal Bacci (1881-1971)

-To what category do you belong?
+To which side do I belong?

 Antonio Cardinal Bacci